-First we must ask ourselves why healthcare systems constantly underperforms in solving the core problems in health data management decade after decade, despite the fact that the eagerness to embrace the latest data science trends are always very hight.
-In the end, every new technologies just boils down to a mere buzzword the healthcare system providers use when selling their new upgraded systems to healthcare providers.
+First, we have to ask ourselves why healthcare systems constantly fail to solve the core problems in health data management?
+Despite the fact that they often use the latest data science tools?
+Is it because new technologies becomes mere buzzwords the software companies use when selling their latest systems to healthcare providers?
+This is sadly often the case.
 The latest buzzword, blockchain, will be no exception in this respect.

-It’s like all the healthcare systems collectively is a patient that is impossible to cure.
+Are healthcare systems maybe itself a patient that is impossible to cure?
 As soon as a new drug—in the shape of a data science technology—is introduced, it is seen as the potential saviour that will finally cure the constantly ill patient.

-But the reason all new and old technologies fail to cure the patient is because the cause of the problems isn’t technical.
+The reason all new and old technologies fail to cure “the patient” is because the cause of the problems isn’t technical.
 We actually never had a privacy or security problem.
 All we ever had was an ownership problem.

 The correct solution is simple

-As soon as you start to own your own healthcare data you realise that all the various problems plaguing the current healthcare systems will just disappear.
-You bring your healthcare data to the care provider, the same way you bring your body there.
-No need for your hospital to store and manage your medical record anymore.
+As soon as you start to own your own healthcare data you realise that all the various problems plaguing all current healthcare systems will disappear.
+You bring your healthcare data to the care provider, the same way you bring your body.
+No need for your hospital to store and manage your medical records anymore.

 Open source is key